marufrasully/open-ux-tools/packages/playwright/README.md

 ## Known limitation
 `startServer` with [Parallelism](https://playwright.dev/docs/test-parallel) options may not give desired result.
 If you are using `startServer`, disable parallelism by adding `workers: 1` in `playwright.config.ts` file.

+## Troubleshooting
+By default `playwright` install default browsers and place them in cache folder e.g. `../Library/Caches/ms-playwright`, sometimes if fails to install browsers.
+In such situation, when tests are executed by playwright, an error like `Error: browserType.launch: Executable doesn't exist at /Users/.../Library/Caches/ms-playwright/chromium-1084/chrome-mac/Chromium.app/Contents/MacOS/Chromium` will be logged.
+To solve this issue, open a terminal in `open-ux-tools` and executed: `npx playwright install` or if you want to install specific browser e.g `chromium` execute `npx playwright install chromium`.
+For list of all supported browsers execute `npx playwright install --help`